ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 If after deviating or scattering the Master-hewn Ball lands in a square that is occupied by a Prone or Stunned player, an Armour roll is made against that player after the ball has bounced.

 ### (7) EXTRA SPIKY BALL
-*It may be quite standard for Blood Bowl balls to have spikes, thebetter to help with grip (and because it's funny watching a player trying to throw a ball that's literally stuck to their palm), but some teams take things to the extreme!
+*It may be quite standard for Blood Bowl balls to have spikes, the better to help with grip (and because it's funny watching a player trying to throw a ball that's literally stuck to their palm), but some teams take things to the extreme!
 It is not uncommon to see spikes several inches longer than the regulations permit and far sharper.
 Catching such a thing is more a matter of luck than skill!*

 When an Extra Spiky Ball lands in an unoccupied square, it will not bounce.